All Episodes

 All right, we've got to take a quick break.

-So for the committee, uh is there anything new you've seen since the review of the entirety of the report that would change your conclusions?
+So for the committee, is there anything new you've seen since the review of the entirety of the report that would change your conclusions?

-All right, as we continue with uh Congressman Tom Graves of Georgia, now we begin the process, as I've been saying, all of these other events are all about to happen.
+All right, as we continue with Congressman Tom Graves of Georgia, now we begin the process.

-And then interestingly, she funnels money to a law firm, then hires with that money of a op research group that hires a foreign spy that produces a dossier with full of Russian lies to hurt this other candidate, and that was the basis of all those FISA applications.
+And then, interestingly, she funnels money to a law firm, then hires with that money an op research group that hires a foreign spy that produces a dossier full of Russian lies to hurt this other candidate.

 Are we going to get to the truth on that?

-Well, I was really pleased to hear the attorney general touch on that today, that uh he is he's begun that uh that investigation, that look into what started all of this, because I just as you have said, and I know you know Jim Jordan, Mark Meadows, myself,
+Well, I was really pleased to hear the Attorney General touch on that today, that he has begun that investigation, that look into what started all of this.

-and others have been saying we have to get to what started this, because if if it was started with a bunch of lies bought by a political party in order to influence an uh an outcome of an election and use the power of government to do that, somebody must be held responsible or persons must be held responsible.
+Because if it was started with a bunch of lies bought by a political party in order to influence an outcome of an election and use the power of government to do that, somebody must be held responsible or persons must be held responsible.

 This is unacceptable.

-But in addition to that, that now they are going after the president's tax returns.
+But in addition to that, now they are going after the president's tax returns, and they refer to it as the president's tax returns.

 Congressman, are we going to empower the IRS to go after our political enemies?